AdobeDocs/journey-optimizer.en/help/using/start/path/administrator.md

 Follow the steps listed below:

-1. **Configure messages and channels**: define surfaces, adapt and customize email, sms and push messages settings
+1. **Configure messages and channels**: define configurations, adapt and customize email, sms and push messages settings

     * Define **push notifications settings** in both [!DNL Adobe Experience Platform] and [!DNL Adobe Experience Platform Launch].
 [Learn more](../../push/push-gs.md)

-    * Create **channel surfaces** (i.e. message presets) to configure all the technical parameters required for email, sms and push notification.
+    * Create **channel configurations** (i.e. message presets) to configure all the technical parameters required for email, sms and push notification.
 [Learn more](../../configuration/channel-surfaces.md)

     * Configure the **SMS channel** to configure all the technical parameters required for SMS.
 [Learn more](../../sms/sms-configuration.md)